 After you create a token on GitLab and copy it from the confirmation screen, you'll no longer be able to view it on GitLab.
 Keep this token safe by immediately copying it over to the DataScience.com Platform.

-With your GitLab token copied, go to the DataScience.com Platform and via the avatar drop-down, visit Settings > Git Integrations.
+With your GitLab token copied, go to the DataScience.com Platform and visit Settings > Git Integrations.
 Click Add Credentials, search for your GitLab integration, and enter your user name, email, and access token.